 - Public and firefighter safety issues are the primary considerations. - If a WFDSS decision is initiated, the Protecting Agency will assist in the development of a Risk Management Assessment, course of action, and cost estimate.
-The Protecting Agency will authorize and provide oversight for all incident resources regardless of the complexity level. - The operational guidelines for special management considerations are contained in the AIWFMP and/or in Unit Fire Management Plans and will be included in the decision documentation in WFDSS.
+The Protecting Agency will authorize and provide oversight for all incident resources regardless of the complexity level. - Additional operational guidelines and management considerations are contained in the AIWFMP and/or in Unit Fire Management Plans and will be included in the decision documentation in WFDSS.

-Additional information regarding WFDSS is located at: https://fire.ak.blm.gov/administration/wfdss.php d.
+Additional information regarding WFDSS is located in Appendix E of the Alaska Agency Administrators Guide (https://fire.ak.blm.gov/administration/wfdss.php).

+d.
 WILDLAND FIRE DECISION SUPPORT SYSTEM APPROVAL REQUIREMENTS

-The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO or agency administrator while WFDSS approvals are being finalized.
+The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO or Agency Administrator while WFDSS approvals are being finalized.